WordPress is a powerful platform with the flexibility and functionality you need to create online courses.

 Fortunately, there are a number of established WordPress themes and plugins available to do the heavy lifting for you, which turns your hopes of “someday” creating an online course into a realistic possibility.

-Whether you’re creating a single course or a multi-course membership program, WordPress gives you the flexibility you need to start as small or complex as you would like.
+Whether you’re creating a single course or a multi-course membership program, WordPress and it’s robust membership plugins give you the flexibility you need to start as small or complex as you would like.

 Let’s take a look at the foundation you’ll want to build for this “flexibility” to work for you.